 Deciduous trees, all three species attain various sizes.
 White mulberry can grow to 80 feet (24 m.), red mulberry around 70 feet (21 m.), and the smaller black mulberry may get to 30 feet (9 m.) in height.
 Black mulberries can live for hundreds of years, while red mulberry maxes out at 75 years of age.

 Mulberry trees should be planted in full sun with no less than 15 feet (5 m.) between trees, ideally in warm, well-draining soil such as deep loam.
 Don’t plant them near a sidewalk unless you don’t mind the staining or the potential tracking in of squashed berries (of course, if this is a problem for you, there is a fruitless mulberry variety too!).
 Once the tree has established, there is very little additional mulberry tree care required.

 Caution should be taken when planting red mulberry.
 Female trees are not ideal for use as a landscape plant due to the mess it creates from dropped fruit.
 Select a male tree or a cultivar such as ‘Tehama’ or ‘King White Pakistan’ which are known to fruit sparingly.

 How to Care for a Mulberry Tree

 There really isn’t too much to worry about with this hardy specimen.
-The trees are fairly drought tolerant but will benefit from some irrigation during the dry season.
+The trees are fairly drought-tolerant but will benefit from some irrigation during dry weather.

-Mulberries do well without additional fertilization, but a 10-10-10 application, once per year will keep them healthy.
-Mulberries are even primarily free from most pests and disease.
+Mulberries do well without additional fertilization, but a 10-10-10 application of slow-release fertilizer once per year will keep them healthy.

-Thereafter, only judicious pruning of mulberry trees is necessary, really only to remove dead or overcrowded branches.
+Thereafter, only judicious pruning is necessary, really only to remove dead or overcrowded branches.